Each spring, a nationwide high school arts competition is sponsored by the Members of the House of Representatives.

-Students interested in participating in the competition can submit original artwork in one of seven different categories:
+Students interested in participating in the Congressional Art Competition can submit original artwork in one of seven different categories:

-The overall competition winner is awarded with "Best in Show" and his or her submission will be displayed in the Capitol with the winning submissions from across the country.
-First, second, and third place awards, as well as honorable mentions, are also awarded for most of the categories, and competition winners have the option of having their submission displayed in one of Bill's district’s three offices for the year following the competition.
+The overall competition winner is awarded with "Best in Show" and his or her submission will be displayed in the US Capitol Building for a year with the winning submissions from across the country.
+First, second, and third place awards, as well as honorable mentions, are also given for most of the categories.

-If you have questions on Bill’s next Congressional Art Competition, which will take place in the Spring of 2015, please contact Karen Wasielewski in the South Shore District Office at 508-746-9000.
+If you have questions on Bill’s next Congressional Art Competition, which takes place each year in the spring, please contact Karen Wasielewski in the South Shore District Office at 508-746-9000.

 CONGRESSIONAL ART COMPETITION RULES AND REGULATIONS